zeroalpha/ebcdic_decode/README.md

 * Refactor MapGenerator
   * ~~Find feasabile Storage format~~

     An Array of Integers representing the Unicode Codepoints.
-The Array Index corresponds to the Byte index in the Codepage
+    The Array Index corresponds to the Byte index in the Codepage.
+    And is serialized with YAML

   * Refactor the wikipedia parsing code into a seperate class
   * Add more parsers